 This cozy, homey, rustic coffee shop in the NoHo Arts District is the sort of place where you dream about writing an award-winning script or the next Great American Novel—fueled by a cup of good coffee and a slice of heaven.
-All of their butter-crust pies are made by hand in small batches to ensure quality, so you can’t go wrong with any flavor.
-But there’s nothing like their old-fashioned lemon meringue—with its cool, custardy filling and sweet-and-tangy balance—to inspire your creativity (and satisfy your cravings).
+All of their butter-crust pies are made small-batch by hand to ensure quality, so you can’t go wrong with any flavor.
+But there’s nothing like their old-fashioned Lemon Meringue—with its cool, custardy filling and sweet-and-tangy balance—to inspire your creativity (and satisfy your cravings).
 Its bright citrus zing lends optimal acidity to an ultra-smooth, creamy curd that you’ll find yourself spooning into your mouth until the plate’s left with only crumbs.

 How to order: Order online for pickup.

 The Apple Pan turns out pies as classic, familiar, and unpretentious as the legendary Los Angeles institution itself.
 While there’s nothing quite like digging into a slice at their crowded U-shaped counter on Pico, their pies taste just as good at home.
 And while “apple” is part of their namesake, we go for the rich, gooey, baked-fresh-daily Pecan Pie—which is made using an original family recipe that Ellen Baker (who founded the diner along with her husband Allan in 1947) brought with her from Nebraska.
 Her recipe dates back to 1909, but over a century later, the kitchen’s still making the Pecan Pie in the exact same way, placing every single nut by hand to create a delicate pattern on top.

 How to order: Order online by November 20 for pickup on November 23, while supplies last.
 A limited quantity of pies will be available for walk-up purchase on November 23.